-Location: In the middle of Gödöllő, just 30km from Budapest.
+Location: In the middle of Gödöllő, 30 km from Bucharest.

-Opening Hours: The Palace is usually open from 10 am to 6 pm every day of the week (although the ticket office closes an hour earlier).
+Opening Hours: Usually open from 10 am til 6 pm every day of the week.
+The Ticket Office closes 1 hr before the official

-Entrance Fees: A ticket for the permanent exhibitions costs HUF 3200 for adults and HUF 1800 for students and seniors.
-Additional exhibitions may incur extra costs, so check the website.
+Entrance Fees: A Ticket for the permanent exhibitions costs HUF3200 for adults and HUF 1800 for students and seniors.

 11. Schossberger Castle – Botaniq-Kastély